-- 2.1 This policy will contribute to the protection and safeguarding of our pupils/students and promote their welfare by: - Clarifying standards of behaviour for staff and pupils/students; - Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values; - Introducing appropriate work within the curriculum; - Encouraging pupils/students and parents to participate; - Alerting staff to the signs and indicators that all might not be well; - Developing staff awareness of the causes of abuse; - Developing staff awareness of the risks and vulnerabilities their pupils/students face; - Addressing concerns at the earliest possible stage; and - Reducing the potential risks pupils/students face of being exposed to violence, extremism, exploitation, discrimination or victimisation. - 2.2 This policy will contribute to supporting our pupils/students by: - Identifying and protecting the vulnerable; - · Identifying individual needs as early as possible; and - Designing plans to address those needs. - 2.3 This policy will contribute to the protection of our pupils/students by: - Including appropriate work within the curriculum; - Implementing child protection policies and procedures; and - Working in partnership with pupils/students, parents and other agencies.
+- 2.1 This policy will contribute to safeguarding our pupils/students and promoting their welfare by: - Clarifying standards of behaviour for staff and pupils/students; - Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values; - Introducing appropriate work within the curriculum; - Encouraging pupils/students and parents to participate; - Alerting staff to the signs and indicators that all might not be well; - Developing staff awareness of the causes of abuse; - Developing staff awareness of the risks and vulnerabilities their pupils/students face; - Addressing concerns at the earliest possible stage; and - Reducing the potential risks pupils/students face of being exposed to violence, extremism, exploitation, discrimination or victimisation. - 2.2 This policy will contribute to supporting our pupils/students by: - Identifying and protecting the vulnerable; - · Identifying individual needs where possible; and - Designing plans to meet those needs. - 2.3 This policy will contribute to the protection of our pupils/students by: - Including appropriate work within the curriculum; - Implementing child protection policies and procedures; and - Working in partnership with pupils/students, parents and other agencies.